 3These numbers in parentheses represent the maximum SUBSIDIZED

-Typically students will take out a Direct Loan to help fund the entire academic year and half the loan proceeds will be applied to fall semester and the remainder will be applied to spring semester.
-The lender also takes a small percentage off the gross loan amount before the money is received by LAU.
-This is called an ‘origination fee’.
-It is currently 1.068% for subsidized and unsubsidized loans and 4.272% for PLUS loans.
-For example, you took out a $3,500.00 subsidized loan.
-You could expect to receive $1732.00 during fall semester and $1732.00 during spring semester.
-The loan proceeds are received by LAU and will be posted directly to your student account after the Drop/Add period is over at the beginning of each semester.
-If there is an excess credit balance on your student account after tuition and other fees are covered, the proceeds will be issued to you in the form of a refund check to be picked up from the Business Office as described in the Title IV Authorization Form.
+The loan proceeds are received by LAU and will be posted directly to your account after the Drop/Add period is over at the beginning of each semester.
+If there is an excess credit balance in your account after tuition and other fees are covered, the proceeds will be issued in the form of a refund check to be picked up from the Business Office as described in the Title IV Authorization Form.
 If the excess credit balance results from a parent PLUS loan the check will be issued to your parent.

 If you are receiving your first undergraduate Direct Loan disbursement the loan proceeds will not be posted to your account until 30 days after the start of classes.
 This delay will not affect your course registration and you will not be dropped from courses as long as the balance will be paid in full when the loan funds are received.

-In order to maintain eligibility for Direct Loans you MUST maintain Satisfactory Academic Progress (SAP) as outlined in LAU’s SAP Policy.
-Among other things, this means that you must maintain a 2.0 CGPA or higher and show that you are following a normal progression time in pursuit of your degree.
+In order to maintain eligibility for Direct Loans, you MUST maintain Satisfactory Academic Progress (SAP) as outlined in LAU’s SAP Policy.
+Among other things, this means that you must maintain a CGPA of 2.0 or higher and show that you are completing your degree requirements in a timely matter.
 Study abroad will likely affect your eligibility for Direct Loans.
-Before committing to a study abroad program you should check with the Federal Financial Aid Coordinator.
+Before committing to a study abroad program you should check with the Financial Aid and Scholarships Office.
+LAU will assess each student’s SAP at the end of each academic semester to ensure compliance.

 You will have a six (6) month grace period before repayment of your loans begins.
 Your loan servicer will contact you regarding the repayment of your Direct Loan(s).
 Any information that LAU has regarding your Direct Loans will be reported to the National Student Loan Data System (NSLDS).
 NSLDS provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.
 You can see your Title IV aid history by going to www.nslds.ed.gov.